Digital5-Odoo/l10n-spain-carrier-delivery/delivery_carrier_seur/README.rst

 Usage
 =====

+Install the library in lib.
+The difference with the one in pip is minimal and should dissappear, but just in case.

 You have to set Seur carrier in the stock picking you want to ship:
  * In the stock picking form go to *Additional Info* tab and choose Seur as carrier and the service and product code.
 You only be able to choose this if the state of the picking is 'Ready to Transfer.
  * When the picking is 'Transferred', it appears a *Create Shipping Label* button.
 Just push it, and if all went well the label will be 'attached'